Bulgaria: Birding the Black Sea and Vitosha in Winter

 Day 1.
 Arrival in Sofia, birding Vitosha National Park

 After your morning arrival in Sofia, we will transfer the short distance to our hotel, where we check in, relax, and enjoy a group “welcome lunch”.
 We will spend the afternoon exploring the foothills of Vitosha Mountain National Park.
-Pine-clad slopes adorn this large massif, and the specials here include Spotted Nutcracker, Red (Common) Crossbill, Common Firecrest, Goldcrest, Marsh Tit, Willow Tit, Rock Dove (real ones!), Northern Goshawk, and various woodpeckers, including Great Spotted Woodpecker and Black Woodpecker.
+Pine-clad slopes adorn this large massif, and the specials here include Spotted Nutcracker, Red (Common) Crossbill, Common Firecrest, Goldcrest, Marsh Tit, Willow Tit, Rock Dove (real ones!), Eurasian Goshawk, and various woodpeckers, including Great Spotted Woodpecker and Black Woodpecker.

 If you are unable to arrive in Sofia in the morning, please arrive the night before the tour, we will happily help book extra accommodation in the city for you.